-IHS meets the third Monday from September through May, excluding December, from 10:00am to 2:00pm in the Becking Room.
+IHS meets the third Monday from September through May, excluding December, from 10:00 AM to 2:00 PM in Woodward Hall.
 There are many ways to serve the Lord by using your special talents.

 Come join us to sew, make favors and decorations, write letters to missionaries, cook food, or visit with friends.
 A light lunch is served at noon.
 Give yourself an opportunity to draw closer to the Lord and other women in the church through this joyful day!

 Childcare will be provided if you call the church office in advance.

 Circle of Prayer is prayer support offered by women who meet at the church at 9:30am each Thursday.
 Prayer requests may be submitted via Prayer Request Cards in the Ritual of Friendship pads on Sundays or through the church office.

 For more information about this ministry, please call the church office at (423)886-2190.

 The destination was New Delhi, India, St. Michael’s Hostel for Girls.
 The sweatshirts and paints were purchased, the cards were ready to be decorated.
 On a Sunday afternoon in November 2007, close to 100 women and children gathered in The Great Hall at Signal Mountain Presbyterian Church to decorate 84 sweatshirts and write notes to the children at St. Michael’s.